cloaknsmoke/SF2-Randomizer/README.md

 experience as vanilla as possible except for a few select changes.

 ## New additions:
--Claude, Zynk, and Lemon have new base classes in the event that they start in your party before promotion.
+- Claude, Zynk, and Lemon have new base classes in the event that they start in your party before promotion.
 They will only promote to their original class.
--New sprites for Rohde, Higins, Skreech, Taya, Frayja, Jaro, Gyan, Sheela, Zynk, Chaz, Lemon, and Claude were added for their base classes
+- New sprites for Rohde, Higins, Skreech, Taya, Frayja, Jaro, Gyan, Sheela, Zynk, Chaz, Lemon, and Claude were added for their base classes
--New sprites for Rohde, Higins, Taya, Frayja, Jaro, Gyan, Sheela, and Chaz were added for their alternate promotion path.
+- New sprites for Rohde, Higins, Taya, Frayja, Jaro, Gyan, Sheela, and Chaz were added for their alternate promotion path.
--A new portrait was added for Claude's base class.
+- A new portrait was added for Claude's base class.
--New spell tables have been added for Chaz as a Sorcerer and Taya as a Mage/Wizard.
+- New spell tables have been added for Chaz as a Sorcerer and Taya as a Mage/Wizard.
 They are roughly in line with the other similar characters.
--I changed Hell Blast to Wind Blast because I think it makes more sense.
+- I changed Hell Blast to Wind Blast because I think it makes more sense.
--The second Vigor Ball has been swapped with one of the mithrils earlier in the game so that it's actually relevant.
+- The second Vigor Ball has been swapped with one of the mithrils earlier in the game so that it's actually relevant.
 The pegasus wing is still in Pacalon though.
--Lemon starts with a weapon that is not cursed in addition the the Dark Sword.
+- Lemon starts with a weapon that is not cursed in addition the the Dark Sword.
--Kiwi, Zynk, and Claude have resistances to magic that actually make sense instead of ones that do almost nothing.
+- Kiwi, Zynk, and Claude have resistances to magic that actually make sense instead of ones that do almost nothing.
--All characters that can cast magic by default will now gain experience from healing and healing items.
+- All characters that can cast magic by default will now gain experience from healing and healing items.
--The Achilles Sword is now a ring that can be equipped by any class.
+- The Achilles Sword is now a ring that can be equipped by any class.
 It has no stats associated with it.
 All it does is allow you to attack Taros if you equip it and let you get Rohde.
--The Levanter is now exclusively equippable by BDBTs.
+- The Levanter is now exclusively equippable by BDBTs.
 It always bugged me that only Bowie could use it even though he gets an amazing weapon 2 battles after the blacksmith.
--Spell learn levels have been scaled down to be between 1 and 52 (32 promoted).
+- Spell learn levels have been scaled down to be between 1 and 52 (32 promoted).
 Some characters had to get to level 40 promoted to learn some spells.
 No enemy outside of bosses can give you experience beyond level 31 promoted.
 I personally consider this a design flaw.

 The gui will automatically extract the rom and well as make certain changes when opened for the first time.
 It won't work properly if sf2.bin is not already in the rom folder.